agaldran/website/content/home/about.md

 # Biography

+I am a Post-Doctoral Fellow at the École de Tecnologie Superieure, Montréal.
+I work at the Laboratoire d'imagerie, de vision et d'intelligence artificielle (LIVIA), under the supervision of Prof. Ismail ben Ayed and Prof. Hervé Lombaert.
+My current research is focused on Computer Vision for Medical Imaging applications, and Deep Learning methods that can be trained on scarce labeled data, with a focus on Weakly-Supervised and Self-Supervised approaches.
+The main areas of application are Retinal and Histopathological Image Analysis.

-I am a Post-Doctoral Fellow at INESC-TEC, INstituto de Engenharia de Sistemas e Computadores, in Porto (Portugal).
-I am based at the BioImaging Lab, within the C-BER research center, and conduct my research under the supervision of Prof. Aurélio Campilho.
+Previously I was a Post-Doctoral Fellow at INESC-TEC, INstituto de Engenharia de Sistemas e Computadores, in Porto (Portugal), under the supervision of Prof. Aurélio Campilho.

-My current work is focused on retinal image understanding, within the SCREEN-DR project.
-This is a joint INESC-CMU initiative to provide an end-to-end eye health-care system, based on retinal fundus image analysis.
-The tools of choice for this project are advanced image processing and machine learning algorithms.

-Previously, I have worked on the design of new Image Restoration algorithms adapted for problems on which there is an attenuating media in between the observer and the imaged scene.
+Before this, I worked on the design of new Image Restoration algorithms adapted for problems on which there is an attenuating media in between the observer and the imaged scene.